emojicode/emojicode.github.io/src/guides/packageAPI.md

 1. As you already know from *Clashing with the Garbage Collector* we need to store the `output` array in the stack before allocating another object.
-2. Remeber that we have pushed a stack frame in which the `output` array is the this object.
+2. Remember that we have pushed a stack frame in which the `output` array is the this object.
 We retrieve it here and put it into the `bytesObject` field.
 3. Last but not least: The stack frame which was previously pushed is now popped.